rpgreview/papersandpaychecks/pnp.md

 > It is now five forty-seven, Friday afternoon.

 ## 2.6 Equipment in Detail

+## 2.7 Special Equipment

+**Potion of Socialability**

+*I drink when I have occasion, and sometimes when I have no occasion.*
+Miguel de Cervantes, *Don Quixote de la Mancha* (1605–1615) Part II (1615), Book III, Ch.
+33.

+The capacity of alcoholic drinks to provide sociability is well known.
+A standard dose is either one medium glass of beer, a small glass of wine, or a shot of spirit.
+Each standard dose reduces all physical skill rolls by 2, and apparently increases the CHA of others interacting with the character by 1.
+Follow the rules for drinking under section 2.2.

+**Ring of The Significant Other**

+*Marriage, n.
+A community consisting of a master, a mistress, and two slaves, making in all, two.*
+Ambrose Bierce, *The Devil's Dictionary*, 1967.

+This pair of rings are exchanged between significant others in the public ritual of marriage.
+In the establishment of this relationship certain contractual obligations are entered into depending on the jurisdiction.
+Characters wearing a Ring of Significant Other will receive a +2 bonus against Seduction attempts made against them.
+A ring of Significant Other costs $2000 each with a neglible weight.

+**Knuth's The Art of Computing Programming**

+*On two occasions, I have been asked [by members of Parliament], "Pray, Mr. Babbage, if you put into the machine wrong figures, will the right answers come out?"...I am not able rightly to apprehend the kind of confusion of ideas that could provoke such a question.*
+Charles Babbage, *Passages from the life of a philosopher*, 1864

+These four famous volumes contain many aspects of programming algorithms and analysis of their levels of efficiency.
+Each volumee will take five strategic turns to read, and a successful INT test with a target number of 15.
+If the check is failed, the character may check again at 13, 11, and to a minimum of 9.
+On the completion of all four volumes, the character gains an additional level in Technician or Scientist, as desired.
+When the books are present, a character engaging in any strategic Craft (Computing) or Knowledge (Science - Computing) test the character receives a +2 bonus.
+Each volume weighs 1.5 kilograms and costs $1000 for the set.

+**Charles Atlas Manual of Bodily Strength**

+"The Insult that Made a Man out of Mac"!
+A manual that will train, from one strategic turn a day, into a Strength bonus.
+Every 10 days that a character makes use of the manual they will gain +1 STR, up to a maximum of +4.
+If a character misses a strategic turn they lose two day's value and will lose musculture if they do not.
+The Manual of Bodily Strength weighs 2.0 kilograms and costs $2000.

+**Bracelet of Friendship**

 # 3.0 Non-Player Characters
 ## 3.1 Labourers